"A person must build ladders to climb to the heavens.”

 What We Do

-• Instigate and sustain Jewish rejuvenation through participatory music and spiritual moments in nature
+Instigate and sustain Jewish rejuvenation through participatory music, collaborative art and spiritual connection to nature.

-• Engage adults in immersive ritual and experiential education which connect them community, Jewish values and ancient traditions.
+Engage adults in immersive ritual and experiential education which connect them to community, Jewish values and ancient traditions.

 Is Ma’alot a Synagogue?

-Yes and no. We are building a community that provides many of the same services as a synagogue does, but in new ways.
-We look for ways to experiment with tradition to help us come alive through our rituals and practice, and make decisions about what and how we do Judaism from community conversations and constant feedback on programming.
-This allows us to design gatherings that serve current needs and to communally discover better ways of practicing our Judaism.
+Yes and no. We are building a community that provides many of the same services as a synagogue, but in new ways.
+We experiment with tradition to help us come alive through our rituals and practice, and make decisions about what and how we do Judaism from community conversations and feedback on programming.
+We care about the holistic wellbeing of our participants and prioritize that our leadership, volunteers and Builders feel chesed, lovingkindness, from their community.
+This allows us to design gatherings that serve your deepest needs and to communally discover better ways of practicing our Judaism.

-In practice, we are a spiritual community that comes together to observe Shabbat and holidays, celebrate lifecycles, meetup for cultural and social gatherings, provide life-long education, and build spiritual relationships with one another, the Holy One, and your own self.
+In practice, we are a spiritual community that comes together to observe Shabbat and holidays, celebrate lifecycles, circles, and meet up for cultural and social gatherings, provide life-long education, and build spiritual relationships with one another, the Holy One, and our own selves.

 What “Ma’alot” Means